isomerpages/moe-yishunpri/_yps-experience/YPS Discipline Policy.md

 * **Partnership with parents** throughout the process, including informing parents at the earliest opportunity

 ##### **5. An offence is considered serious when a student:**
+* causes serious harm and/or disruption to self, whether physical, psychological or social; and/or
+* causes serious harm and/or disruption to others, whether physical, psychological or social; and/or
+* causes serious damage to property or resources; and/or
+* shows defiance against authorities